Who Needs Pictures

 Who Needs Pictures is the debut studio album by American country music artist Brad Paisley.
-Released on June 1, 1999 on Arista Nashville, it features four singles, all of which were hits on the Billboard country music charts.
-In order of release, these were "Who Needs Pictures", "He Didn't Have to Be" (his first No. 1), "Me Neither", and "We Danced" (also a No. 1).
+The album was released on June 1, 1999 on Arista Nashville after Paisley signed contracts in 1998.
+The album produced four singles on the Billboard country music charts.
+In order of release, they were the title track, "He Didn't Have to Be" (his first No. 1), "Me Neither", and "We Danced" (also a No. 1).
 The album has been certified platinum by the RIAA.

 This album was repackaged with Part II by Sony's Legacy division and released on September 23, 2008.